Josh Lowe Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 11th-ranked team ERA among all league pitching staffs (3.98).
+- The Blue Jays have the 11th-ranked team ERA across all league pitching staffs (3.99).

-- Blue Jays pitchers combine to allow 65 total home runs at a rate of 1.4 per game (to rank 25th in the league).
+- The Blue Jays allow the fifth-most home runs in baseball (68 total, 1.4 per game).

-- In his last appearance on Thursday against the New York Yankees, the right-hander went 6 2/3 innings, allowing three earned runs while surrendering six hits.
+- The right-hander last pitched on Saturday against the Baltimore Orioles, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.